FOREST REWILDING

 Town Meeting news clipping about the decision to purchase the Veasey Memorial Park property Feb 28, 1995

-WELCOME TO THE VEASEY FOREST
+WELCOME TO THE PEOPLES FOREST

 RESTORATION PROJECT